D-singh121/moviemania_netflix_clone/notes.md

 coredns-76f75df574-7h54m                   1/1     Running   0          49m   10.85.0.3       ip-172-31-58-75    <none>           <none>
 coredns-76f75df574-s5gbv                   1/1     Running   0          49m   10.85.0.4       ip-172-31-58-75    <none>           <none>

-this is not including the worker nod for that we have to edit the kube-system file and make replica to 4
+this is not including the worker nod for that reason we have to edit the kube-system file and make replica to 4

 # edit the coredns deploy in worker node
 kubectl edit deploy coredns -n kube-system -o yaml